Articles | Expat Money®

 TIMEFRAME FOR SWEDISH CITIZENSHIP APPLICATION

 It's also worth noting that while qualifying for citizenship is simple, gaining Swedish citizenship is not.
-According to the Migration Agency, regardless of citizenship route, applicants will take an average of 39 months to become Swedish after completing their application.
+According to the Migration Agency, regardless of the citizenship route, applicants will take an average of 4 years to become Swedish after completing their application.

 RIGHTS AND RESPONSIBILITIES REGARDING SWEDISH CITIZENSHIP